 Clinical Service Opportunities

 - Roseville, Sacramento and Folsom Adult Outpatient Clinics

 - Journal Club and Diversity Conversation: 1 hour

 - Research Project: 2 hours

-- The additional 11 hours consist of indirect patient care (ie, writing up psych assessment reports, time to prepare for licensure, community outreach, and some team meetings)
+- The additional 11 hours consist of indirect patient care (ie, writing notes, time to prepare for licensure, community outreach, and team meetings)